MixPayHQ/mixpay-woocommerce-plugin/readme.txt

 MixPay Payment  does the heavy lifting, and all you need to do is register an [Mixin](https://mixin.one) account and install the plugin.
 Let us do the rest and power your store with crypto payments!

 The easiest way to accept online payments in a wide variety of cryptocurrencies.
-Custody-free, zero-fee and easy to implement anywhere.

 == Installation ==